-Singapore weather is hot and humid year-round, with this tiny city-state situated just 137km above the Equator.
+Singapore weather is hot and humid year-round, with this tiny city-state situated just 137 km above the Equator.
 The average temperature is 31°C at daytime and 24°C at night.
 Walking around at midday can be a real challenge, particularly between April and May when relative humidity is higher than 80%.
-Like the rest of Southeast Asia, Singapore’s climate is largely influenced by two monsoon winds.
+Like the rest of Southeast Asia, Singapore’s climate is largely influenced by 2 monsoon winds.

 The northeast monsoon (Nov-Mar) brings bursts of heavy rain and thunderstorms that sometimes last overnight.
 May and June are the hottest months, after which the southwest monsoon arrives, bringing with it a relatively dry climate.
-Best time to go: June to August (avg.
-24-31° C).
+The best time to visit Singapore is between June and August when the average temperatures are around 24-31°C.

 - Singapore Zoo Admission with Roundtrip Transfer